StevanFreeborn/onspring-api-docs/src/docs/version_002/resources/files/copy.md

 # Files {% #files %}

 Files represent the information held in `Attachment` and `Image` fields.
-The Onspring API can be used to retrieve the information about files and to the files themselves.
+The Onspring API can be used to retrieve the information a file and the file themselves.
 The Onspring API can also be used to add and remove files to and from `Attachment` and `Image` fields.

 ## File Information Properties {% #file-information-properties %}